FileConverter

 1. Pick the right entry point

 Using the right tool reduces retries: compression preserves visual quality within a smaller byte budget, while resizing changes pixel dimensions—two different problems with different controls on our site.
+Audio from video (such as MP4 to MP3) is handled by the Extract Audio tool, not a one-click format swap on the homepage.

 2. Understand client-side vs server-side